kubernetes-sigs/kueue/site/content/en/docs/tasks/setup_sequential_admission.md

 - `Creation`: The creationTimestamp in a Workload.

-If you want to re-queue a Workload evicted by the `PodsReadyTimeout` back to its original place in the queue, you should set the `Creation` to the timestamp.
+If you want to re-queue a Workload evicted by the `PodsReadyTimeout` back to its original place in the queue, you should set the timestamp to the `Creation`.

 Kueue will re-queue a Workload evicted by the `PodsReadyTimeout` reason until the number of re-queues reaches `backoffLimitCount`.
 If you don't specify any value for `backoffLimitCount`,